 3 Minute Wonder

-3 Minute Wonder is a competition that challenges researchers in physics or a physics-related field to explain their work to the public in just three minutes.
+3 Minute Wonder is the IOP’s national science communication competition.
+It challenges researchers in physics or a physics-related field to explain their work to the public in just three minutes

-Each participant has three minutes to pitch their research to a panel of four judges and an interested but non-specialist public audience.
+Each participant has three minutes to pitch their original research to a panel of four judges and a non-specialist public audience.

-The highest points scorer is awarded a cash-prize of £250, with second place receiving £100.
+The highest scorer is awarded a cash-prize of £250, with second place receiving £100.
 If the scores are tied at the end of the competition, the audience votes to decide the winner.
-Everybody taking part receives a certificate from the IOP.